CodingInRhythm/ToDoomList/README.md

 # ToDoomList

-**A to-do list app for Super Villains inspired off of the app Remember The Milk**
+**A to-do list app for Super Villains which is a clone of the app Remember The Milk**